andreadeputra/MLPortfolio/Courses/RakaminMiniProject/4. Predict Customer Clicked Ads Classification by Using Machine Learning/README.md

 After running each models twice, without and with feature scaling, only Logistic Regression has gotten significant improvement towards its performance.
 It's concluded that tree based models don't require feature scaling.

 Here is the performance summary before scaling:

 ![Performance Before Scaling](img/Before_scale.png)

 Here is the performance summary after scaling:

 ![Performance After Scaling](img/After_scale.png)

 Here is the comparison between before and after scaling using confusion matrix:

-![Confusion Matrix Before vs After Scaling](img/Conf_matrix.png) Based on the graph above, some takeaways will be:
+![Confusion Matrix Before vs After Scaling](img/Conf_matrix.png)

+Based on the graph above, some takeaways will be:
 - Age is by far the most important feature in determining whether someone click on ads or not
 - Customers from Bali and Sumatera Selatan are more likely to click
 - The month when ads run increases the likelihood for customers to click

+## Business Recommendations
+Based on 3 insights before, I did some EDA to gather additional insight before giving recommendations.
+Unfortunately, there is no significant impact found regarding the effect of customers' province towards ads click rate.
+That being said, here are the recommendations to maximize ads click rate:
+- Personalize ads towards customers between age 40 and 60
+- Run special campaign on February or May